 Suppose that shard 102027 is associated with the row in question.
-This means the row should be read or written to a table called github\events\102027 in one of the workers.
+This means the row should be read or written to a table called github_events_102027 in one of the workers.
 Which worker?
 That is determined entirely by the metadata tables, and the mapping of shard to worker is known as the shard placement.

 Joining some metadata tables gives us the answer.
 These are the types of lookups that the coordinator does to route queries.
-It rewrites queries into fragments that refer to the specific tables like github\events\102027, and runs those fragments on the appropriate workers.
+It rewrites queries into fragments that refer to the specific tables like github_events_102027, and runs those fragments on the appropriate workers.

+'''

 SELECT

 shardid,

 node.nodename,

 node.nodeport

-FROM pg\dist\placement placement
+FROM pg_dist_placement placement

-JOIN pg\dist\node node
+JOIN pg_dist_node node

 ON placement.groupid = node.groupid

 AND node.noderole = 'primary'::noderole

 WHERE shardid = 102027;

+'''

-d nodename nodeport 10202 7 localhost 5433
+shardid nodename nodeport 102027 localhost 5433

-In our example of github\events there were four shards.
+In our example of github_events there were four shards.
 The number of shards is configurable per table at the time of its distribution across the cluster.
 The best choice of shard count depends on your use case, see Shard Count.